julianlk522/julianlk.com/content/tech-qna.md

 These writings also serve as notes to help me learn and for future reference.

+This is not an exhaustive list; more topics will be added over time.

 As always, please [let me know](mailto:jxl1729@miami.edu) if you see something false.
 I try hard to fact-check everything but am not perfect.

 ## Tech Ecosystem